Smart Dustbin using Arduino

 2. Ultrasonic Sensor HC-SR-04

-It is used as an object detection sensor.
-It is used to measure the distance of the object from the sensor.
+This sensor functions as an object detecting sensor.
+It measures the object's distance from the sensor.

 3. SG-90 Servo